Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 Dark Chocolate

-Dark chocolate is rich in both antioxidants and caffeine, both of which can improve blood flow.
+Dark chocolate like the kind For Play uses has often been associated with sex, sensuality, and desire. is rich in both antioxidants and caffeine, both of which can improve blood flow.
 It also contains L-arginine, which may enhance sexual responsiveness.
 A 2021 systematic review suggested that “l-arginine, as part of a combination product, may be considered for the treatment of women with Hypoactive Sexual Desire Disorder, regardless of age.”
 (Hypoactive Sexual Desire Disorder or HSDD is, broadly, a lack of sexual desire or very low desire that causes distress or negatively impacts your life.)
-Consuming chocolate also triggers the release of chemicals such as endorphins and dopamine, which are associated with feelings of happiness and wellbeing.

 Maca

-Maca, which comes from the Peruvian maca root plant, has long been thought to boost fertility and sex drive.
+Maca, which comes from the Peruvian maca root plant, has long been thought to boost fertility and sexual desire.
 One 2002 study indicated an improvement in self-perception of sexual desire in men after 8 weeks of maca use.
 Another pilot investigation also indicated that treatment with maca extract increased sexual desire amongst male athletes.
 Maca is only in For Play’s “For Him” chocolates, as there is currently more evidence for its effectiveness in (cis) men.

 Ashwagandha